 One of the main cardiovascular events connected with atherosclerosis is coronary artery disease, also called coronary heart disease.
-This disease occurs as a consequence of plaque building up inside the coronary arteries – the two main blood-supplying arteries that start from the heart’s aorta.
+This disease occurs as a consequence of plaque building up inside the

 It is well-known that aging is a risk factor for heart disease.
 Furthermore, atherosclerosis and graying hair have similar causes: the damaged DNA that comes with aging, increased

 A new observational study – presented at the EuroPrevent 2017 conference of the European Society of Cardiology – suggests that the amount of gray hair in adult men is correlated with an increased risk of heart disease.

 The researchers examined 545 adult men who were suspected of having coronary artery disease and divided them into several subgroups based on whether they had the disease, and according to how much gray hair they had.
 The men had also been examined using a multi-slice computed tomography coronary angiography because they were suspected of having the disease.

 The team graded the level of gray hair using the following scale: 1 for pure black hair, 2 for more black hair than white, 3 for an equal amount of black and white hair, 4 for more white hair than black hair, and 5 for pure white hair.
 Each participant was assessed by two independent observers and received a hair whitening score.

 Additionally, the researchers collected clinical data on the participants’ risk factors for cardiovascular disease (CVD), such as hypertension, smoking, diabetes, dyslipidemia – that is, high blood cholesterol levels – and a family history of CVD.